Portfolio Analysis- 7 Methods And Techniques For Product Position

 Diversification includes the case for new markets along with new products.
 This situation is the riskiest one since the firm needs to sell unknown products in unknown markets.

-As a result, the matrix suggests that diversification should be the last stage strategy.
+As a result, the matrix suggests that diversification should be the last stage of strategy.

 Also, there should be a clear plan of targets and gains from this strategy.

-For example, JIO introduced sim without any baseline before into new markets
+For example, JIO introduced a sim without any baseline before into new markets

 The benefits of this strategy of portfolio analysis in strategic management are: